ParthGadewar/SQL-for-Business-Applied-Query-Portfolio/Case16-Promo-Redemption-Reality/README.md

+# Case 17: When Loyalty Doesn't Mean Redemption — Measuring Promo Reach in Retail

 ## Business Scenario

-A retail chain runs a loyalty program and periodically launches promotional campaigns — holiday discounts, flash sales, birthday rewards.
-Every campaign gets pushed to the entire member base, but not everyone redeems every promo.
+A mid-sized retail chain — think a regional grocery or apparel brand — runs a loyalty program with tens of thousands of enrolled members.
+Every few weeks, the marketing team launches a new promotional campaign: a holiday discount, a flash sale, a birthday reward, a category-specific coupon.
+Each campaign is pushed out to the entire loyalty base through email, app notifications, and in-store signage.

+But reach isn't redemption.
+Marketing has visibility into how many promos went out — what they don't have, without digging through raw redemption logs, is a clean answer to which promos actually landed.
+Some campaigns get near-universal pickup because the offer is timely and relevant.
+Others quietly flop because of poor targeting, bad timing (a beach-gear discount in December), or an incentive that isn't strong enough to change behavior.

+Right now, comparing promo performance means manually cross-referencing the full member list against redemption records for each campaign — slow, error-prone, and not something anyone wants to repeat every reporting cycle.

 ## Business Question